 We realized that this wasn't the ideal candidate for this position.
 We don't need a man who is not willing to take a risk, to make an additional step, to look forward to new challenges.
-It's better to know it now, than later when the candidate is included into team and represented as a star.
+It's better to know it now, than later when the candidate is included in the team and represented as a star.

-Also, the whole story about the ideal candidate who said no, should be perceived as a valuable training, acquiring new knowledge and skills.
+Also, the whole story about the ideal candidate who said no should be perceived as a valuable training, acquiring new knowledge and skills.
 Never enough knowledge.